5 Mistakes Companies Make with Business Process Automation Projects

 4. Thinking short-term

-Too often now, business processes are changing so rapidly that yesterday’s ‘leading edge technology' becomes tomorrow’s ‘legacy systems’ as they quickly fall behind and become obsolete.
-Building an application that involves programming or coding can be expensive or difficult to adapt to changing requirements.
-Using an approach that doesn’t involve code results in systems that are agile and can be updated frequently to keep up with fluctuations in workflows, remaining valuable in the long-term.
+Too often now, business processes are changing so rapidly that yesterday's ‘leading edge technology' becomes tomorrow's ‘legacy systems' as they quickly fall behind and become obsolete.
+Building an application that involves any coding can be expensive or difficult to adapt to changing requirements.
+Using an approach that doesn't involve code results in systems that are agile and can be updated frequently to keep up with fluctuations in workflows, remaining valuable in the long-term.

 5. Not evaluating deployment options properly